Priyanshupriyadarshi29/sync-code/README.md

 Commit your changes: Make sure your commit messages are clear and descriptive.

 Open a Pull Request: Submit your changes for review.

-I hope these additions make the document more helpful.
-Let me know if you would like me to add anything else!